-Beyond academic day dance classes, dance classes and rehearsals will be offered within the afternoon athletic block, starting online September 14.
-Once students return to campus, classes will start in-person with specific safety protocols in place (masks, physical distancing, studio cleaning).
+Beyond academic day dance classes, dance classes and rehearsals will be offered within the afternoon athletic block either remotely via Zoom or once campus reopens, as a hybrid offering in person for those present, and via zoom and recorded classes for those remaining remote.
+When in-person, specific safety protocols will remain in place (masks, physical distancing, studio cleaning).
 Additionally, we will ensure dancers do not overexert themselves, as to minimize sweat and heavy breathing.
-Studio use will be limited to 15 students at a time so safe distances can be maintained.
-We are hoping to provide a larger satellite studio space for classes or rehearsals that extend beyond that cap.
+Studio use will be limited to 17 students at a time so safe distances can be maintained.
+For classes or rehearsals that extend beyond that cap, a satellite studio will be activated.
 Dance clubs will adhere to the same expectations.
 The dance faculty while remaining vigilant to safety protocols, will facilitate creative opportunities for student growth.

 Performance opportunities will occur outdoors in person, via site specific works; on camera, via choreography intended for video and zoom; and when possible and safe, in person on stage.
-We plan to produce a version of our annual Student Choreographers Showcase and a spring Dance Concert.
+Student Choreographers Showcase will be shared publicly via a link January 15 and plans for the spring Dance Concert are underway.
 It remains a goal to be able to virtually share with the local elementary school and with the extended Choate community online.

 Music ensembles are affected by both safety limitations for large gatherings, as well as by the specific safety challenges inherent in singing, and playing wind and brass instruments.
-Therefore, ensemble “rehearsals” will begin online, with creatively crafted opportunities for student growth and collaboration.
-We will follow a cautious phased reentry toward in-person ensemble interaction, beginning with physically distant and masked string ensembles, eventually working toward incorporating more instruments once it is deemed scientifically safe to do so.
+Therefore, ensemble “rehearsals'' will begin online, with creatively crafted opportunities for student growth and collaboration.
+We are following a cautious phased reentry toward in-person ensemble interaction, beginning with physically distant and masked string ensembles, while working toward incorporating more instruments once it is deemed scientifically safe to do so.

 What does this mean regarding performance opportunities for Choate’s talented musicians?
-We will host virtual recitals for soloists, share video of virtual collaborations, share small ensemble performances safely outdoors when weather permits, and obviously, look forward to the day when we can safely make and share music live and in person together again!
+We hope you enjoyed the fall virtual concert!
+We will continue to produce virtual recitals and hope to share small ensemble performances safely outdoors when weather permits.
+We look forward to the day when we can safely make and share music live and in person together again!

 Online music lessons will continue to be offered through our Music Lesson Program.
 If you have specific questions, please contact Carol Jones at firstname.lastname@example.org.

 Practice rooms will be scheduled for lessons and practice time, with safety protocols specific to each instrument and student use.
-If you play a wind or brass instrument, we encourage the use of bell covers which we have seen available here and here.
-If you are a singer, the extra protection of this singers mask is also encouraged.
+If you play a wind or brass instrument, or sing and are returning to campus, by now you have hopefully picked up your special musicians or singers mask from the Arts Office, if not, please do so upon return.

-Theater courses, rehearsals, and performances will occur, albeit in creative ways.
-When in-person, the same safety protocols will be followed for masking and distancing.
-As theater is not a stationary activity, additional mindfulness about maintaining appropriate physical distance will need to be taken into account.
-The fall production was written this summer by faculty Kate Doak and a group of students.
-The performance will be shared virtually, with the potential for an appropriately distanced audience to view it on a large screen in the PMAC.
-Plans are underway for winter and spring productions as well, with the spring production likely occurring outside.
+Theater courses, rehearsals, and performances are happening in creative ways.
+When in-person, the same safety protocols are followed for masking and distancing.
+As theater is not a stationary activity, additional mindfulness about maintaining appropriate physical distance is important.
+The fall production, written by faculty Kate Doak and a group of students, will be shared virtually January 22-24, 2021.
+The winter production, Museum, has been cast and rehearsals have begun via zoom.
+It will be shared virtually at the end of the winter term.
+The spring production will likely occur outside, or virtually.
 Traditions such as the Choate Fringe Festival, Student Directed Scenes and One Person plays will be just as spirited and inspiring as ever despite a shift to an online format.